 Performance Goals.
 Awards of restricted stock, RSUs, performance shares, performance units and other incentives under the Incentive Plan may be made subject to the attainment of performance goals relating to one or more business criteria within the meaning of Section 162(m) and may provide for a targeted level or levels of achievement including: cash flow; cash position; earnings before interest and taxes; earnings before interest, taxes, depreciation and amortization; earnings per share; economic profit; economic value added; equity or stockholder's equity; market share; net income; net profit; net sales; operating earnings; operating income; profit before tax; ratio of debt to debt plus equity; ratio of operating earnings to capital spending; return on net assets; revenue; sales growth; share price; or total return to stockholders.
-The performance goals may differ from participant to participant and from award, may be used to measure the performance of Align as a whole, or (except with respect to stockholder return metrics) a business unit or other segment of Align, or one or more product lines or specific markets and may be measured on a growth basis or relative basis to a peer group or index.
+The performance goals may differ from participant to participant and from award to award, may be used to measure the performance of Align as a whole, or (except with respect to stockholder return metrics) a business unit or other segment of Align, or one or more product lines or specific markets and may be measured on a growth basis or relative basis to a peer group or index.
 The performance goals will be calculated in accordance with Align's financial statements, generally accepted accounting principles, or under a methodology established by the Plan Administrator prior to or at the time of issuance of an award, which is consistently applied with respect to a performance goal in the relevant performance period.

-To the extent necessary to comply with the performance-based compensation provisions of Section 162(m), with respect to any award granted subject to performance goals, within the first 25% of the performance period, but in no event more than 90 days following the commencement of any performance period (or such other time as may be required or permitted by Section 162(m)), the Plan Administrator will, in writing: (i) designate one or more participants to whom an award will be made, (ii) select the performance goals applicable to the performance period, (iii) establish the performance goals, and amounts of such awards, as applicable, to be earned by each participant for such performance period.
-Following the completion of each performance period, the Plan Administrator will certify in writing whether the applicable performance goals have been achieved for such performance period.
+To the extent necessary to comply with the performance-based compensation provisions of Section 162(m), with respect to any award granted subject to performance goals, within the first 25% of the performance period, but in no event more than 90 days following the commencement of any performance period (or such other time as may be required or permitted by Section 162(m)), the Plan Administrator will, in writing: (i) designate one or more participants to whom an award will be made, (ii) select the performance goals applicable to the performance period, (iii) establish the performance goals, and amounts of such awards, as applicable, which may be earned for such performance period, and (iv) specify the relationship between the performance period, the Plan Administrator will certify in writing whether the applicable performance goals have been achieved for such performance period.
 In determining the amounts earned by a participant, the Plan Administrator may reduce or eliminate (but not increase) the amount payable at a given level of performance to take into account additional factors that the Plan Administrator may deem relevant to the assessment of individual or corporate performance for the performance period.
-The Plan Administrator also may determine what actual award, if any, will be earlied or upon a change in control of Align.
-A participant whether the applicable prior to or following a change in control of Align) prior to the completion of a performance period or upon a change in control of Align.
-A participant pursuant to an award intended to qualify as "performance-based compensation" under Section 162(m) for a performance period on upon a change in control of are chieved.
+The Plan Administrator also may determine what actual award, if any, will be paid in the event of a participant's termination of employment (whether as a result of death or disability or otherwise, and whether prior to or following a change in control of Align) prior to the completion of a performance period or upon a change in control of Align.
+A participant will be eligible to receive payment pursuant to an award intended to qualify as "performance-based compensation" under Section 162(m) for a performance period only if the performance goals for such period are achieved.